About the Stockholm Writers Festival

 "The writer is an explorer.
 Every step is an advance into a new land."

-#SWF18 features powerhouse writers, many writing from a transnational perspective, from across a range of genres in fiction, non-fiction and poetry.
-Our industry pros are literary agents and publishers from the UK and the US.
+#SWF18 featured powerhouse authors, writing across a range of genres in fiction, non-fiction and poetry.
+Our industry pros were literary agents and publishers from the UK and the US.

 The Stockholm Writers Festival would not exist without the generous support of our partners.
 Thank you for enriching Stockholm’s literary community.